 As for the Sonos Beam, it uses four full-range woofers, a tweeter, plus three passive radiators for bass.
 In comparison to the Solo 5, this setup produces a much more impressive surround sound experience.

-The tweeter and the five class-D digital amplifiers also give you a greater sound range, as your soundbar will be able to produce those high audio frequencies.
+The tweeter and the five class-D digital amplifiers also give you a greater sound range because your soundbar will be able to produce those high audio frequencies.
 As such, you’ll really experience how the media is meant to sound like.

 Both the Bose Solo 5 and Sonos Beam have no dedicated subwoofer.
 So what kind of bass can you expect?

 On the other hand, the Sonos Beam soundbar has three passive radiators to produce that rich, deep bass.
-The bass levels in the sound system are adjustable as well, and you can use the Sonos app for that.
+The bass levels in the sound system are adjustable as well, and you can use the Sonos app to tweak the settings.

 Like the rest of the best soundbars in the market, the Bose Solo 5 has a universal remote control included in the box.
 You can use it to control basic settings such as volume and sound modes.